WANGDI0212/masque/README.md

---evalueTaxAnnot        evalue threshold for taxonomical annotation with blast (Default evalue=1E-5) --maxTargetSeqs Number of hit per OTU with blast (Default 1) --identity_threshold    Identity threshold for taxonomical annotation with vsearch (Default 0.75)
+--evalueTaxAnnot        evalue threshold for taxonomical annotation with blast (Default evalue=1E-5) --maxTargetSeqs Number of hit per OTU with blast (Default 1) --identity_threshold    Identity threshold for taxonomical annotation with vsearch (Default 0.75) --conservedPosition Percentage of conserved position in the multiple alignment considered for phylogenetic tree (Default 0.8)
 ```

 ## SGE and SLURM deployments